What is DS in Volleyball – Key Skills and Strategies Explained

 What is the Difference Between a Libero and a DS?

-You might hear the libero called a “defensive specialist,” which is true, but they’re bound by unique rules.
+You might hear the libero called a “defensive specialist,” which is true, but unique rules bind them.
 The libero sacrifices some abilities for flexibility, making the defensive role more dynamic.

 Uniform and Substitution Rules